zendframework/zend-expressive/doc/book/reference/migration/to-v1-1.md

 starting in this version, we offer a few changes affecting the following that you should be aware of, and potentially update your application to adopt:

+- Deprecations
 - Original request and response messages
 - Recommendation to use programmatic pipelines
 - Error handling

+## Deprecations

+The following classes and/or methods are deprecated with the 1.1.0 release, and will be removed for the 2.0 release:

+- `Zend\Expressive\Application::pipeErrorHandler()`: Stratigility v1 error
+  middleware are removed in the Stratigility v2 release, which Expressive 2.0 will adopt.

+- `Zend\Expressive\Application::routeMiddleware()`: routing middleware moves to
+  a dedicated class starting in Expressive 2.0.
+If you were referencing the method in order to pipe it as middleware, use `pipeRoutingMiddleware()` or `pipe(ApplicationFactory::ROUTING_MIDDLEWARE)` instead.

+- `Zend\Expressive\Application::dispatchMiddleware()`: dispatch middleware moves
+  to a dedicated class starting in Expressive 2.0.If you were referencing the method in order to pipe it as middleware, use `pipeDispatchMiddleware()` or `pipe(ApplicationFactory::DISPATCH_MIDDLEWARE)` instead.

+- `Zend\Expressive\Application::getFinalHandler()`: this method gets renamed to `getDefaultDelegate()` in Expressive 2.0.
+We recommend retrieving the value from the application dependency injection container if you need it elsewhere.

+- `Zend\Expressive\Application::raiseThrowables()`: this method becomes a no-op in Stratigility 2.0, on which Expressive 2.0 is based; the behavior it enabled becomes the default behavior in that version.

+- `Zend\Expressive\Container\Exception\InvalidArgumentException`: this exception
+  type is thrown by `ApplicationFactory`; in Expressive 2.0, it throws `Zend\Expressive\Exception\InvalidArgumentException` instead.

+- `Zend\Expressive\Container\Exception\NotFoundException`: this exception type
+  is not currently used anyways.

+- `Zend\Expressive\ErrorMiddlewarePipe`: Stratigility v1 error middleware are
+  removed in the Stratigility v2 release, which Expressive 2.0 will adopt, making this specialized middleware pipe type irrelvant.

+If you were calling any of these directly, or extending or overriding them, you will need to update your code to work for version 2.0.
+We recommend not using these.

 ## Original messages